kstenerud/streamux/README.md

 * Sender sends cancel ID 19
 * Receiver sends reply ID 19, which is discarded by the sender
 * Receiver sends cancel ack ID 19
+* Sender receives cancel ack and unlocks ID 19

-If a Cancel Ack is not received, it means that the server is either lagged, or is operating incorrectly.
+If a Cancel Ack is not received, it means that either there is a communication problem (for example: lag), or the server is operating incorrectly.